Consensys/secureum-diligence-bootcamp/day1/example1_token_transfer/README.md

 `transfer()` function.
 The new function calls the original function, and implements the check from the annotation.
-It stores the balance of `msg.sender` before calling `_original_VulnerableToken_transfer` in `_v.old_0`, and uses that to compute wether the annotation holds.
+It stores the balance of `msg.sender` before calling `_original_VulnerableToken_transfer` in `_v.old_0`, and uses that to compute whether the annotation holds.
 If it doesn't, it emits an `AssertionFailed` event and triggers an assertion failure.

 ## Testing the annotation